 First thing I noticed is how good the OLED viewfinder is.
 Panasonic use a field sequential type screen for their EVF’s which show colours sequentially.
 The OLED offers so much more clarity despite same claimed resolution.

 Of course main thing is can I carry it in my riding jacket.
 The GX85 used to fit but was too heavy this one is fine but at the limit of what I would carry on me.
 Then can I work out the menus and use the camera easy.
 This is not exactly good, the menu system is horrible and I hate the lock button on the mode dial which is never going to move accidentally anyway.

 Well I shall update once I have used it more.

 Initial follow up.
-Well I am happy so far.
-I used it on my South Africa and Oman rides and the photos from those rides are excellent quality despite only shooting Jpeg as my post edit software had no lens correction for the camera.
-Now it hopefully does so I expect to see even more from it going into this year shooting raw format.
+I am reasonably happy so far.
+I used it on my South Africa and Oman rides and the photos from those rides are mostly excellent quality despite only shooting Jpeg as my post edit software had no lens correction for the camera.
+I expect to see even more from it going into this year shooting raw format.
 I am missing some of the creative modes from the Lumix cameras and how the HDR mode in those cameras make water blur like a slow shutter.

 I am in two minds.
 It doesn’t like me using a polarizer filter, which for landsapes is very helpful but this camera has issues with one attached.
 I still dislike the menu system and the button lock on the mode dial.
 Thought I would get used to both by now.
 There is an improvement in dynamic range from the Lumix but there is also a drop off in lens sharpness and in less than bright sunlight the Canon lens seems lacking.